duggalsf/Text-Adventure-Game/README.md

 Python 3

 ## Guidelines for Contribution
-- This is a learning exercise for me, I would greatly appreciate any suggestions or advice that you may hav
+- This is a learning exercise for me, I greatly appreciate any suggestions or advice
 - Feel free to open a ticket or fork the repository.
 - Please credit back to me if you need to use my code somewhere.